 But we are learning now that many women who have received this denigrating title have had little to no control over the choices they appear to have made.
 It is not as easy at it seems to come out of a lifestyle that is familiar.
 It is not often as black and white as we have made it seem in our heads.

 I have never (to my face or to my knowledge) been called a slut.
 And if I were to encounter a woman who is carrying that around as part of her identity, I would ask her to rethink her definition of herself.
 That label is not who she is.
 It is not her name.
 It is not her identity.

 Over the years since the episode with the unkind and unprofessional doctor, I have thought a lot about the current condition of my physical body.
-I have learned that food addiction is real and that it is hard to break.
-I have come to understand that so many choices, food choices included, are made out of a place of mere surviving and not with the mindset of thriving.
+I have come to understand that so many choices, food choices often included, are made out of a place of mere surviving and not with the mindset of thriving.
 I have realized that issues with weight are far more complicated than “calories in, calories out” calculations.

 And yet, like the neighborhood slut, I–the fat girl–hide in the background when I’m around religious people, not believing that I have anything worth saying.
 And even if I did have something to say, why would someone listen to me?
 I’m so fat.
 Automatically, my words are discounted, because OBVIOUSLY I don’t have it all together.

 I have believed that fat people are not worth listening to, that people who struggle inordinately with their weight have nothing to say that is of value.

 I would never say that out loud, would I?
 I have many friends whose weight struggles do not discount their words of love and advice to me.
 But I do believe it, deep inside, where the light of truth has yet to shine.

 Say it with me: Being overweight does not discount my wisdom, my experience, my story, my worth.

 Replace “overweight” with whatever adjective you have taken for yourself that needs to be discarded.

 Say it with me: I have something worth saying and worth listening to.